zzhangjii/learning-library/workshops/dvcs-5/LabGuide500.md

 ### 5b) Using KoolKart Dataflow for Sales Analysis

-1. Create a new project by double clicking on the the **Koolkart Orders & Customers** data set on the home page or clicking on the ellipses menu and selecting **Create Project**.
+1. Create a new project by double clicking on the the **KoolKart Orders & Customers** data set on the home page or clicking on the ellipses menu and selecting **Create Project**.

      ![](images/500/img_8a_2_1.png)